xairy/raw-gadget/README.md

 On a Raspberry Pi, follow [these instructions](https://github.com/notro/rpi-source/wiki).

 See the [Fuzzing USB with Raw Gadget](https://docs.google.com/presentation/d/1sArf2cN5tAOaovlaL3KBPNDjYOk8P6tRrzfkclsbO_c/edit?usp=sharing) talk [[video](https://www.youtube.com/watch?v=AT3PQjKxa_c)] for details about Linux Host and Gadget USB subsystems and Raw Gadget.

+__Note__:
+Do not use Raw Gadget in production for emulating USB devices with concrete classes.
+Instead, use the [composite framework](https://docs.kernel.org/usb/gadget_configfs.html) or the [legacy gadget driver modules](https://elixir.bootlin.com/linux/latest/source/drivers/usb/gadget/legacy).
+Raw Gadget is intended for fuzzing and exploiting USB hosts or for proxying USB devices.

 ## USB Device Controllers